30 Children’s Books to Celebrate Black History Month (Chinese / English)

 等爸爸来敲门 / Knock Knock: My Dad’s Dream for Me

-Although there are just 1-2 lines of text per page, this is one of the most powerful books that we’ve read.
-The story begins with how a little boy looks forward to his dad waking him up with a knock on his door.
+Although there are just 1-2 lines of text per page, this is one of the most powerful books.
+The story begins with a little boy looking forward to his dad waking him up with a knock on his door.
 But one day, the knock doesn’t come, and he doesn’t know if or when his father will return.

 He writes a letter to his dad to let him know that he misses him and that there are so many things that his father needs to teach him.

 After a few months, his father replies that he won’t be able to return.
-However, the dad lovingly encourages the child to depend on himself and to knock open doors that he could not – to follow his dreams, a metaphor for the systemic oppression that Black Americans have faced for centuries, resulting in many kids to grow up without their fathers.
+However, the dad lovingly encourages the child to depend on himself and to knock open doors that he could not – to follow his dreams, a metaphor for the systemic oppression that Black Americans have faced for centuries, resulting in kids growing up without their fathers.

 阿达想当科学家 / 我做得到! 小科學家艾達 / Ada Twist, Scientist